 Big Bend National Park is one of my favorite places in all of Texas for both photography, hiking, and exploring.
 Located in west Texas where the big bend in the Rio Grande winds east on its 1,000 mile meander across southern portion of our Lone Star State, this park covers over 800,000 acres and borders Mexico.
 The area is home to more than 1,200 types of plants, as well as nearly 600 species of birds, reptiles, and mammals – many found only in this area.
 The Rio Grande serves as the border between Texas and Mexico, and flows for 118 miles through Big Bend.

-The history of the Big Bend area has many twists and turns, but ultimately was names Texas Canyons State Park by the Texas legislature in 1933.
+The history of the Big Bend area has many twists and turns, but ultimately was named Texas Canyons State Park by the Texas legislature in 1933.
 Later that same year, the name was changed to Big Bend State Park.
 The United States Congress passed legislation in 1935 that led to the acquisition of the land for a national park.
 With Texas’ approval, the land was deeded to the federal government and because Big Bend National Park on June 12, 1944.
+Today, it sits just to the east of its little brother, Big Bend Ranch State Park.